axiomaticVezper/rag-system/README.md

 A production-grade **Retrieval-Augmented Generation (RAG)** system built from scratch — no tutorial shortcuts.
 It ingests documents, chunks and indexes them into a vector database, retrieves the most relevant content using hybrid search, and generates grounded, cited answers using a local LLM.
 Access to documents is enforced at every layer via Role-Based Access Control (RBAC).

-Built as a portfolio project targeting senior engineering roles at AI-first companies.

 ---

 ## Architecture